rubenocasio/python-instruction-23/README.md

 - **Practice**: The best way to learn is by doing.
 Try creating your own small projects using Flask.
 - **Ask Questions**: If you're stuck, don't hesitate to ask for help.
 - **Read the Flask Documentation**: The [Flask Documentation](https://flask.palletsprojects.com/en/2.0.x/) is a great resource.

-## Contact

-For any queries regarding the course, feel free to reach out:
-Email: [Your Email]
-LinkedIn: [Your LinkedIn Profile]

----

-Feel free to modify and expand this template based on your course content and style.
-Good luck with your teaching!